Spittal/vue-i18n-extract/README.md

 - Proposing new features
 - Becoming a maintainer

-<h3>We use [Github Flow](https://guides.github.com/introduction/flow/index.html), so all code changes happen through pull requests.</h3>
+### We use [Github Flow](https://guides.github.com/introduction/flow/index.html), so all code changes happen through pull requests.

 Pull requests are the best way to propose changes to the codebase.
 We actively welcome your pull requests: